Phosphorus Metabolism Disorders

 Patients with impaired phosphorus excretion.
 These patients always have some degree of impaired renal function as the kidney is the principal organ via which phosphorus is removed from the body.

 Patients with increased phosphorus absorption.
-This includes patients who have ingested large amounts of phosphorus in the diet or those who have used phosphorus containing bowel preparations.
-Also in this category are patients with impaired colonic motility which, allows for increased phosphorus absorption.
+This includes patients who have ingested large amounts of phosphorus in the diet (more than 4000 mg/day) or those who have used phosphorus containing bowel preparations.
+Also in this category are patients with impaired colonic motility, which allows for increased phosphorus absorption.
 Approximately 80% of the absorption of phosphate via enteral sources occurs in the small intestine.

 Pseudohyperphosphatemia: Falsely elevated measurements of serum phosphate can be obtained when another substance interferes with the accurate measurement of phosphate.
 This can be seen in patients with hyperbilirubinemia, hyperglobulinemia, or hyperlipidemia.
 Prolonged treatment with liposomal amphotericin B can also cause false elevations in serum phosphorus.

-Genetic diseases: Familial tumoral calcinosis is a rare autosomal recessive disease in which hyperphosphatemia is due to increased renal proximal tubule reabsorption of phosphate and increased vitamin D 1,25 production, Mutations in the GALNT3 gene (which encodes a glycosyltransferase) as well as fibroblast growth factor 23 (FGF-23) and Klotho genes have been described in this disorder.
+Genetic diseases: Familial tumoral calcinosis is a rare autosomal recessive disease in which hyperphosphatemia is due to increased renal proximal tubule reabsorption of phosphate and increased vitamin D 1,25 production.
+Mutations in the GALNT3 gene (which encodes a glycosyltransferase) as well as fibroblast growth factor 23 (FGF-23) and Klotho (the FGF-23 co-receptor) genes have been described in this disorder.

 Does this patient have hypophosphatemia?